raphaelsty/cherche/docs/serialize/serialize.md

 ### Loading

-After saving our pipeline in the file `search.pkl`, we can reload it with pickle.
+After saving our pipeline in the file `search.pkl`, we can reload it using Pickle.

 ```python
 >>> import pickle